paandayankur/mqtt-to-timescaledb-ingester/README.md

     sudo systemctl status mqtt-ingestor.service
     ```

-***
+---

 ## 📄 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the `LICENSE` file for details.